 5. Offer a quality health benefit

-Offering a health benefit that your employees love doesn't have to be expensive.
+With the rising cost of traditional group health insurance, many small-to-medium-size businesses find it challenging to offer affordable health benefits.
+But offering a health benefit that your employees love doesn't have to be expensive.
 A health reimbursement arrangement (HRA) is an excellent option for small employers on a budget.

-With an HRA, you can give your employees tax-free money for them to purchase individual insurance and qualifying medical expenses on their own that meets their personal needs.
-You set the allowance amount, and any unused funds at the end of the year goes back to you.
+With an HRA, you can give your employees tax-free money for them to purchase individual insurance and qualifying medical expenses that meet their personal needs.
+You set the allowance amount, and any unused funds at the end of the year go back to you.

-6. Implement a customized stipend
+6. Implement a customized employee stipend

-This article was originally published on May 14, 2021.
-It was last updated February 18, 2022.
+This blog article was originally published on May 14, 2021.
+It was last updated on December 20, 2022.